 Fixtures are a thin abstraction layer over sample data in your application which allows for better organizing, often complex, data structures representing different entities.
 If this sounds like a vague description or does not ring the bell maybe an example will speak to you better.

 React works, in what I would call, homogeneous manner.
-A tree of components is going to be rendered in the given component using render or recently introduced rehydrate function.
-You are not supposed to change a DOM elements created by React or at least do not change components which can return true from shouldComponentUpdate.
+A tree of components is going to be rendered in the given component using a render or recently introduced hydrate function.
+You are not supposed to change DOM elements created by React or at least do not change components which can return true from shouldComponentUpdate.
 But what if you need to change an element outside of the React realm?
 Well, portals are the way to go!

 This guide is a form of writing down few techniques that I have been using with ups and downs for the past two years.
 Optimizations highly depend on your goals, how users are experiencing your app, whether you care more about time to interactive or overall size.
 It should not come as a surprise, that like always, there is no silver bullet.
 Consider yourself warned.
 Although you have to optimize for your use cases, there is a set of common methods and rules to follow.
 Those rules are a great starting point to make your build lighter and faster.

 Geofencing allows for locating points within defined geographic areas.
 Areas can be defined with geographic points, consisting of latitude and longitude, forming any shape.
 HERE provides Geofencing Extension API for that purpose.